Nuclear threat, geo-political uncertainty: The risks of impulsive military action post-Pahalgam

 Lessons from Uri and Balakot

 The current situation strongly parallels past incidents.
-After the Uri attack in 2016, India launched surgical strikes on terrorist launch pads in Pakistan-administered Kashmir.
+After the Uri attack in 2016, India launched surgical strikes on terrorist launch pads in Pakistan-occupied Kashmir.

 Similarly, following the Pulwama bombing in 2019, India executed airstrikes in Balakot inside Pakistan.